iapyeh/GGeditor/docs/User Guide.rst

 Table of Contents
 ~~~~~~~~~~~~~~~~~

-In the panel, the Table of Contents will insert \ `a sphinx toctree`_\ , aka cross-document table of contents to the cursor position.
+In the panel, the Table of Contents will insert \ |LINK3|\ , aka cross-document table of contents to the cursor position.
 Usually, it was inserted into the ``index.rst`` document.
 The rules of what filename been included in the auto generated toctree table are:

 #.
 All the documents with suffix .rst in the same folder of this document.
 Even the document is not binded to a file in the Github.
 #.
 If a document has binded to a file in the Github, the filename will be used.
 Even the source document is not with suffix “.rst”.